MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 ## Send feedback

-To make a feature suggestion, use the Feedback button in the top, right corner of the dashboard page.
+We value your feedback.
+To submit feature suggestions and report issues, you can use the Feedback button in the top-right corner of the dashboard page.

 :::image type="content" source="media/sync-feedback.png" alt-text="Screenshot of Feedback form.":::